jhurlocker/InstructLabForAcademica/course _content/01 Agenda.md

-# Agenda for workshop
+# 1. Agenda for workshop
-# Overview of objectives
+# 2. Overview of objectives
-# Large and Small Language model
+# 3. Language model
 - Understand LLM/SLMs and the current challenges
 - LLM vs SLM
 - Open Source vs Proprietary
 - Apache 2.0 License for InstructLab and Granite
 - reduce bias through diversity
 - Fine tuning / RAG / InstructLab
+- Catastrophic Forgetting and other issues
 - Privacy of trade secrets or corporate policies
-- cost implications
+- Cost implications
 - Herd of Llamas
-- Catastrophic Forgetting

-# Understand InstructLab Methodology
+# 4. Understand InstructLab Methodology
+- A brief history of InstructLab
 - LAB paper
-- main goal is to democratize generative AI through open source community contributions
+- Democratize generative AI
-- community driven development
+- Community driven development
-- minimum technical experience needed
+- Minimum technical experience needed
-- ease of use for SMEs
+- Ease of use for SMEs

-# Taxonomy
+# 5. Taxonomy
+- What is an InstructLab Taxonomy
 - Skills
 - qna.yaml
 - Knowledge